-The Panel also notes that, in submissions on the Issues Paper, Origin notes that the current annual costs of SRAS at \$36.7m is a very small percentage of the NEM's annual spot revenue, which was around \$7.4b for the last financial year;28 and that Alinta notes the services provided are reasonably priced.29
+The Panel also notes that, in submissions on the Issues Paper, Origin notes that the current annual costs of SRAS at \$36.7m is a very small percentage of the NEM's annual spot revenue, which was around \$7.4b for the last financial year; and that Alinta notes the services provided are reasonably priced.

-2.4 Draft System Restart Standard
+2.4 System Restart Standard

-The Panel has determined a draft of the standard, which incorporates specific elements as required under clause 8.8.3(aa) of the Rules.30 The draft standard is provided in Attachment A of this report and the specific considerations relating to each element of the standard is discussed in detail in Chapter 3.
+The Panel has determined the standard, which incorporates specific elements as required under clause 8.8.3(aa) of the Rules.
+The standard is provided in Attachment A of this report and separately published on the AEMC Reliability Panel website.
+The specific considerations relating to each element of the standard is discussed in detail in Chapter 3.